Wake-up-Freeman/OLD-ODISEO/docs/learn/glossary.md

 ## Total stake

-The total amount of Luna bonded to a delegator, including self-bonded Luna.
+The total amount of Odis bonded to a delegator, including self-bonded Odis.

 ## Unbonded validator